2raj2raj/bitcoin-educational-content/courses/btc204/en.md

 ***Exercise 2:***

 The model for this transaction is that of grouped spending.
 This model probably reveals a large-scale economic activity, such as an exchange platform.
 We can deduce that the input UTXO comes from a company with a high level of economic activity, and that the output UTXOs will be scattered.
 Some will belong to company customers who have withdrawn their bitcoins to self-custody wallets.
 Others may go to partner companies.
-Finally, there will undoubtedly be some changes that will be passed back to the issuing company.
+Finally, some changes will undoubtedly be passed back to the issuing company.

 ***Exercise 3:***